ystein/syne-tune/docs/source/tutorials/visualization/comparisons.rst

-Visualization of Results over many Experiments
+Visualization of Results from many Experiments
 ==============================================

 Apart from troubleshooting, visualizing the results of a single experiment is